sa1ntslovur/freshify/admin-guide.md

 ### Admin Information
 {: .text-blue-100 }

-Freshify utilizes Adonis and Basic Admin Essentials for the management of administrative systems within our games and additional security measures.
-Abusing administrator permissions in our games is hard, thanks to the implementation of logs and anti-abuse systems in place.
+Freshify employs Adonis and Basic Admin Essentials to manage administrative functions within our games.
+These systems, along with additional security measures, logging, and anti-abuse protocols, make it difficult to misuse administrator permissions.

 ### Admin Information: Ranks
 {: .text-blue-100 }